 We hear it often: we live in an increasingly interconnected world.
 But what does that really mean in application to our daily professional lives?
-A quick scan of the day’s top headlines reveals how closely President Donald Trump’s policies and actions are linked to events unfolding across the globe – and similarly, how developments abroad are being felt in the US.
+A quick scan of the day’s top headlines reveals how closely US policies and actions are linked to events unfolding across the globe – and similarly, how developments abroad are being felt in the US.

-As an FT Corporate subscriber, you can rely on our unparalleled international editorial network – 600 journalists in more than 50 countries – to deliver the full perspective on the issues impacting your industry.
+As an FT Group Subscription customer, you can rely on our unparalleled international editorial network – 600 journalists in more than 50 countries – to deliver the full perspective on the issues impacting your industry.
 FT stories often carry multiple bylines, as reporters collaborate from across countries to ensure all relevant angles of the story are captured.

-Readers in the US turn to the FT over competing publications in particular for its breadth of coverage on the following trending world topics:
+US readers are turning to the FT over competing publications for its breadth of coverage on the following trending world topics:

-We have a newsletter for that: From Energy Source, our roundup of the week’s top energy stories from across the web, to Due Diligence, a premium must-read on corporate finance, M&A and private equity, the FT has a newsletter to inform your unique business needs.
-FT Group subscribers have full access to the FT’s news briefs.
+We have a newsletter for that: From Energy Source, our twice-weekly roundup of the top energy stories from across the web, to Due Diligence, a premium must-read on corporate finance, M&A and private equity, the FT has a newsletter to inform your unique business needs.
+FT Group Subscription customers have full access to all the FT’s email news briefings.

 The FT delivers the full picture – see for yourself

-On global trade, two major news events serve as key examples of where world developments can have a significant impact on US readers and a wide variety of domestic business, from asset management to agriculture: the US-China trade war and Brexit.
+On global trade, two major news events serve as key examples of where world developments can have a significant impact on US readers and a wide variety of domestic businesses, from asset management to agriculture: the US-China trade war and the coronavirus pandemic.
 Here, we’ll highlight selections from recent reporting to showcase how the FT delivers the full picture on complex, international issues.

-Tensions between the US and China over a series of punitive tariffs continues to have a direct impact on global markets – as well a ripple effect across a wide range of American industries.
+Tensions between the US and China over a series of punitive tariffs continues to have a direct impact on global markets – as well as a ripple effect across a wide range of US industries.

-With an editorial team following the story from Wimbledon, North Dakota to Shanghai, the FT presents a truly all-round view on the trade dispute.
-A snapshot of the latest coverage on the issue reveals a balanced mix of quick, concise news reporting and in-depth analysis contemplating the long-term outcome and consequences for both the US and the world (from reporters based around the world).
+With an editorial team following the story from around the globe, the FT presents a truly comprehensive view on the trade dispute.
+A snapshot of the latest coverage on the issue reveals a balanced mix of quick, concise news reporting and in-depth analysis contemplating the long-term outcomes and consequences for both the US and the world.

 With an FT Group Subscription, each individual user can set custom alerts to receive notifications on the issues that matter most to them.
 In this case, readers could follow the topic “US-China trade dispute” to be instantly notified as soon as new content is published.

-With a significant news presence on both sides of the Atlantic – a respected reporting team of true political, policy and markets experts – the FT is incomparably positioned to be an essential resource for American companies looking to navigate Brexit’s aftermath.
-76% of US readers agree that the FT provides something they can’t get from other news sources, according to a 2017 global readership survey.
+With a significant news presence across the globe and a respected reporting team of true political, policy and markets experts, the FT is ideally positioned to be an essential resource for US companies looking to navigate the pandemic’s aftermath and the economic recovery.